babelsociety/website/content/blog/beyond-market-economy/index.md

 Let's analyze what it means.

 Remember that in a market economy the main way to earn money is through selling products in the market.
-For the majority of people it is their own labor and time, while for others can be what their factories produce, what their shop sold, etc...
+For the majority of people it's their own labor and time, while for others can be what their factories produce, what their shop sell, etc...

 More we manage to profit from the products we sell, greater will be the amount of money we can spend.
-Remember further that as a buyer our main limitation is the amount of money owned, hence greater the amount, higher the quality and quantity of products we will have access to.
+Remember further that as a buyer our main limitation is the amount of money owned, hence greater the amount, higher the quality and quantity of products we have access to.
 Ultimately, better access to products translate to a better life overall, both at material and social level.

-Most human beings (if not all) will strive to maximize their quality of life and their survival.
+Most human beings (if not all) strive hard to maximize their quality of life and their survival.
 That's one of the innate trait we have, hence it is by this design that competition arise as the king of markets, further exacerbating our egoism and individualism.
-Indeed, there is no incentive in helping a complete stranger doing better in life, but rather it is the opposite: by penalizing others we have a greater chance to succeed.
+Indeed, there is no incentive in helping a complete stranger doing better in life, but rather it is the opposite: by penalizing others we have a greater chance of succeeding.

 It is, in our opinion, a ruthless design choice that gave birth to the ruthless world we now live in.
 Today societies often fall in the meritocracy pitfall, believing that *some deserve to have more*, and that through markets we can best assert it.

-Even [Friedrich Hayek](https://en.wikipedia.org/wiki/Friedrich_Hayek), known economist, philosophers and passionate advocate of free-markets, recognized at his time that there is no moral deserts in how much one will profit in a market.
-In *Constitution of Liberty*, Hayek wrote:

-> There is little a man can do to alter the fact that his special talents are very common or exceedingly rare. [...] the value which a person's capacities or services have for us and for which he is recompensated has little relation to anything that we can call moral merit or deserts.
+As explained in [What we deserve](@/blog/what-we-deserve/index.md), we see things differently.

 # An alternative: Babel Economy

-We have already discussed at length how Babel Economy looks like in the article "[In Depth: Babel Economy](@/blog/in-depth-economy/index.md)".
+We have already discussed at length how Babel Economy looks like in the article "[Babel In Depth: Economy](@/blog/in-depth-economy/index.md)".

-As a quick reminder, Babel Economy is strictly decentralized and does use markets to distribute products, however there is no money and consumption is free under certain limits based on each product and environment constraints.
+As a quick reminder, Babel Economy is strictly decentralized, but it doesn't use markets to distribute products, there is no money and consumption is free under certain limits, depending on each product and environment constraints.

-We will now see how it is different than Market Economy.
-The single, most important design decision is that in Babel **the quality of life of an individual is strictly bound to the quality of life of the society as a whole**.
+The single, most important design decision is that in Babel **an individual's quality of life is strictly bound to society's quality of life**.

-Society's quality of life is in turn bound to all the effort poured in by its individual members.
-This setup creates a virtuous positive feedback loop where to improve our life we will actively and indirectly improve the life of everyone else.
+Society's quality of life is in turn bound to all the efforts poured in by its members.
+This setup creates a virtuous positive feedback loop where to improve our life we actively and indirectly improve the life of everyone else.
 We use our natural egoism to our advantage.

 In this model collaboration is way more important and effective than fierce, ruthless competition.

-We will know see how Babel Economy tackles the issues we have analyzed in Market Economy.
+We'll now see how Babel Economy tackles the issues we have analyzed in Market Economy.

 ## Healthy competition

-In Babel Economy, even though the main driver is collaboration, there will still be competition going on.
+In Babel, even though the main driver is collaboration, there is competition going on.
 Given that it is a fully decentralized society without any central authority, competition will naturally arise whenever there are two different ways of doing something.

-Because the best solution will ultimately benefit the whole society, there is no need to kill one over the other, but rather it is much better to experiment, let those who believe in each solution work on it and see which one will ultimately prevail.
+Because the best solution benefits the whole society, there is no need to kill one over the other, but rather it is much better to experiment, let those who believe in each solution work on it and see which one will ultimately prevail.

-It is probable that the competing solution will yield better results in different aspects and that in time will cross-pollinate to then generate a different, better solution.
+It is probable that the competing solutions will yield better results in different aspects and that in time will cross-pollinate to then generate a different, better solution.

-The most important aspect is that this will be a form of healthy competition, where the main goal isn't to prove *yourself* at all costs, but rather **prove and improve the solution**.
+The most important aspect is that this is a form of healthy competition, where the main goal isn't to prove *yourself* at all costs, but rather **prove and improve the solution**, and with it everyone's life.

 ## Focus on societal value

-In Market Economy society abide to market rules, but this relationship is inverted in Babel: it is society that drives and decides on what the market should provide.
+In Market Economy society abide to market rules, but in Babel it is society that drives and decides on what's really important.

-Because there is no profit in Babel's markets, production will be strictly bound to the value delivered to society, both material and moral.
+Because there is no profit, production is strictly bound to the value delivered to society, both material and moral.

-For example, there is no way slavery could be established and nobody of sane mind would pollute the river they rely on.
-Replacing oil and coal in favor of more green and sustainable source of energy will be actively researched and promoted, because this will increase everyone quality of life.
+For example, there is no way slavery could be established and nobody of sane in mind would pollute the river they rely on.
+Replacing oil and coal in favor of more green and sustainable sources of energy will be actively researched and promoted, because this increases everyone quality of life.

 This system is **designed to** promote all those activities that **improve society** rather than profits.

 ## Better products

-No profits and no money means that production will be much more sensible on how resources are consumed.
+No profits and no money means that production is much more sensible on how resources are consumed.

-**There is no need for infinite growth**, which is physically unsustainable as demonstrated by all the global issues we have to face today and that sinisterly loom over our future.
+**There is no need for infinite growth**, which is physically unsustainable as demonstrated by all the global issues we have to face today, and that menacingly loom over our future.

-In Babel we are encouraged the exact opposite behavior: produce less and enjoy each product much more.
+Babel encourages the opposite behavior: produce less and enjoy each product much more.

 In this system designing products that are environmentally sustainable, durable and repairable is essential, hence planned obsolescence and single-use products have no reason to exist.